ML4C: Seeing Causality Through Latent Vicinity: Implementation Details

 \subsection{Reproducibility}

 Our performance result is highly reproducible.
 Our classifier is a vanilla XBGoost classifier with fixed hyper-parameters, thus its output is fully deterministic given a specific input.
 Our featurization follows deterministic process, as depicted in~\cref{sec:featurization}.
 The only uncertainty comes from kernel mean embedding, where we follow standard approach without any modification.
 We observed that its impact on perturbation of result is negligible.
 Please check our code for details of reproducibility.
-In Table~\ref{table:accuracy}, we report the SHD/F1 based on one normal run.
-In Table~\ref{table:accuracy_full}, we list the average performance with standard deviation based on 5 runs.
-The result is highly stable.